dbrennand/home-ops/docs/infrastructure/dns.md

 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/pihole.sh)"
 ```

-I decided to use this script to avoid re-inventing the wheel and to learn more about LXC containers as at the time of writing this, I had no experience with LXC containers on Proxmox.

 This script creates a Debian LXC container named `pihole02` and configures it to use the `vmbr0` bridge on Proxmox Node 2.
 The container is configured with the following resources:

 | Setting           | Value           |